Asia Pacific Triennials and music festivals

 The next day I returned with my family for the kids’ APT program, particularly Jeff Smith Mauri’s “Tungaru: The Kiribati Project” (we became part of a coral reef) and Jakkai Siributr’s “The Legend of the Rainbow Stag” (we became part of the stag’s story).

-Like a music festival where you travel from one stage to others, then back, I will return over the coming months, loving sick the city in which I live.
+Like a music festival where you travel from one stage to others, then back, I called in sometimes over the following months, grateful for the city in which I live.
 Unlike a music festival, which often loses its charm when it grows too large, an APT can hold onto a larger local audience through summer’s repeat-visit benefit.

 APT9 claimed one of the largest representations of First Nation artists to date, and the majority of artists, for the first time, were women.
 That particular future was indeed female.
 APT9 remained a journey, but a journey taken over a circular path.

 Delayed until it could be delayed no longer, delayed into oblivion, Splendour in the Grass’s 20th anniversary festival, in 2020, was cancelled due to Covid-19.
 Bolting the door on all yesterday’s festivals, that year rudely punctuated life: an underline?
 Period?
 My festival days are gone, maybe yours too.